(This post may contain affiliate links. For more info visit our Privacy page.)

 #29 – Great White Shark

 I went on a Great White Shark cage diving tour near Dyer Island off the coast of South Africa.
 Unfortunately I was running a high temperature that day from tick bite fever.
 After spending 20 minutes in the cage, the freezing cold water and my uncontrollable shivers forced me out.
 I never saw a shark from under water during that time.
 By the end of the trip, however, we saw at least a dozen.
 The largest was this 15 foot female whIch I photographed from the surface.
-I thought it would be terrifying.
+I thought it might be frightening.
 It turned out I was simply awestruck by the beauty and power of these perfect predators.
 The only other two people on the boat with me were a couple from Namibia.
 They refused to get in the cage.

 *Note.
-After competing this tour I came to the conclusion that the great white shark tour business was not in the best interest of shark conservation.
+After completing this tour I came to the conclusion that the great white shark tour business was not in the best interest of shark conservation.
 Feeding sharks with humans around will (in my opinion) lead to sharks associating people with food.
 This will cause unpleasant interactions between sharks and humans, and ultimately more shark deaths.
 Yes it allows people to observe and appreciate these animals up close.
 But isn’t there a better way?

 #30 – Lion

 Finally, I present to you my favorite encounter of the entire journey.
 My first Kalahari lions.
 They are considered to be some of the most beautiful in Africa with their dark luxurious manes.
 I could definitely see one appearing in a Pantene commercial.
 I came across these two large males early one morning.
-They were walking along at a relaxed pace until suddenly, all three of us heard a roar in the distance.
+They were walking along at a relaxed pace (ever wonder what do lions eat?) until suddenly, all three of us heard a roar in the distance.
 They stopped dead still, raised their heads high and glared.
 They charged off in the direction of the sound, roaring back.
 I followed them for almost an hour when finally they discovered an intruder.
 This photo shows the precise moment when we all first spotted the culprit in the distance.
 It was a female.
 Perhaps I’m inferring a little too much here but I noticed a subtle change of expression on their faces.
 Something akin to adoration.
 The ensuing encounter, although there was never any contact between them, allowed me to shoot some of the best close up lion portraits I could ever have hoped for.

 Those are my thirty portraits of Africa.
 Hope you enjoyed it.
 Oh yeah, here’s a bonus for you.
 It’s me having a beer at the highest pub in Africa.
 Woo-hoo!